oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 according to]{.mark} [[[section 4.24]{.underline}](#unacknowledged-packets) up to the maximum number of attempts.
 If a PINGRESP is still not received it MUST close the Session to the Gateway by way of a DISCONNECT, with the understanding that the GW may no longer be reachable.]{.mark}

 [A Keep Alive must have a value greater than 0.
-It is considered a protocol error If a Keep Alive value of 0 is set.]{.mark}
+It is considered a protocol error if a Keep Alive value of 0 or below]{.mark} [is set.]{.mark}

 > **Informative comment**\
 > The Gateway may have other reasons to disconnect the Client, for instance because it is shutting down.
 Setting Keep Alive does not guarantee that